galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom_fastqs_to_counts/tutorial.md

 If you are sequencing your own data, the sequencing facility will almost always provide FASTQ.gz files which you can upload into Galaxy.
 If your FASTQs are provided through Galaxy's Shared Data, you can easily import them into a history.
 For publicly available sequence data, such as from GEO/SRA/ENA, Galaxy's Rule-Based Uploader can be used to import the files from URLs, saving on the need to download to your computer and upload into Galaxy.
 For more information on the Rule-Based Uploader see the tutorial [here](http://galaxyproject.github.io/training-material/topics/galaxy-data-manipulation/tutorials/upload-rules/tutorial.html).

 The raw reads used in this tutorial were obtained from SRA from the link given in GEO for the the mouse mammary gland dataset (Fu et al. 2015) (e.g `ftp://ftp-trace.ncbi.nlm.nih.gov/sra/sra-instant/reads/ByStudy/sra/SRP%2FSRP045%2FSRP045534`).
-For the purpose of this tutorial we are going to be working with a small part of the fastq files.
+For the purpose of this tutorial we are going to be working with a small part of the FASTQ files.
 We are only going to be mapping 1000 reads from each sample to enable running through all the steps quickly.
-The small fastqs files are available in [Figshare](https://figshare.com/s/f5d63d8c265a05618137) and the links to the fastqs are provided below.
+Some results for the full dataset will be shown for comparison.
+The small FASTQ files are available in [Figshare](https://figshare.com/s/f5d63d8c265a05618137) and the links to the FASTQ files are provided below.
 We are going to import the files into a Collection.
 Using Galaxy Collections helps keep the datasets organised and tidy in the history.
 Collections also make it easier to maintain the sample names through tools and workflows.
 If you are not familiar with collections, see the [Galaxy Collections tutorial](http://galaxyproject.github.io/training-material/topics/galaxy-data-manipulation/tutorials/collections/tutorial.html).

 The sample information (sample ID, Group) and link to the FASTQ file (URL) are in the grey box below.